ghaya/2020-04-01-ki/index.md

 ---

 <h2 id="general">General Information</h2>
 <h3>NOTE: The workshop is currently cancelled due to the coronavirus.
-We are looking into the possibility of providing an online version.</h3>
+We are looking into the possibility of providing an online version at a date not decided yet, likely in May.
+If you are interested in the distance course and are not already registered or on the mailing list for the original course, contact glenn.haya@ki.se</h3>

 {% if page.humandate %}
 <p id="when">